milo-gsi/chart-fx/docs/DataSets.md

 ## Basic Interface

-A dataset in general is a table where each row conresponds to a n-dimensional point.
+A dataset in general is a table where each row corresponds to an n-dimensional point.
 Data can be obtained for an index, or as a bunch operation for the complete dataset.

+All bulk operations have default implementations which should be overwritten by more efficient methods if applicable.

 ```
 Interfaces: